-The shoe has 4mm drop (heel: 22 -24mm, forefoot: 18-20 mm),therefore, gives a semblance of a barefoot experience.
+The shoe has a 4mm drop (heel: 22 -24mm, forefoot: 18-20 mm), therefore, gives a semblance of a barefoot experience.
 Although the drop should keep your heel out of the way, some runners recalled being unable to produce either a fore or mid-foot strike despite best efforts.

 Key Features of the Saucony Mirage 4